 I’m no financial advisor.
 I’m not nearly an expert investor.
 This post is just what I know about investing from my experience and from research.

 In this post, we are going to see how to buy an Exchange Traded Fund (ETF) on DEGIRO.
 Vanguard Total World (VT) is the main part of my new portfolio.
-So I’m going to use VT as an example.
+So I am going to use VT as an example.
 The process is exactly the same with any ETF you buy.

 I decided to use DEGIRO after comparing with several other brokers.
 The main advantage of DEGIRO is its very low fees.
 You can read my full review of DEGIRO if you want more information.
 This post assumes you already have an account with DEGIRO.
 If not, you can open one account very quickly.

 Continue reading “How to buy an ETF (VT) on Degiro”

-In my review of DEGIRO, I mentioned that something I really didn’t like was that it was not possible to see the total result of the position in the mobile application.
+In my review of DEGIRO, I mentioned that something I really did not like was that it was not possible to see the total result of the position in the mobile application.
 The application is only able to display the daily result of each position of your portfolio.
-Personally, I don’t really care about daily variations of my portfolio.
-I’m much more interested in the total results of my portfolio.
+Personally, I do not really care about the daily variations of my portfolio.
+I am much more interested in the total results of my portfolio.
 This is what most long-term investors should care about.

-I just found out it was in fact possible to see this information on the DEGIRO mobile application.
+However, I just found out it was, in fact, possible to see this information on the DEGIRO mobile application.
 It is just not really intuitive.
-Or maybe, it’s just me.
-But once you know it, it’s really easy to use.
-Since it was not easy for me to find it, I’m going to post my findings for all of you!
+Or maybe, it is just me.
+But once you know it, it is really easy to use.
+Since it was not easy for me to find it, I am going to post my findings for all of you!